lycheegirl/PlatypusScript/README.md

 3. Write your payload script and save it to the root of the card
 4. Eject and plug using USB- Micro USB adapter
 5. Watch as your Pi gets enumerated as a keyboard and types for you

+Coming soon (in no particular order):
+- PlatypusScript docs for payload writing
+- Pi Zero compatbility
+- ETH packet control
+- Waveshare Pico LCD 1.14" screen for payload selection and other interactive stuff

 ### For Pi Zero
 Coming soon maybe